Muffaletta

 Instructions

-Place something large and heavy (like a cast iron skillet) on the sandwich for an hour to press.
+6. Place something large and heavy (like a cast iron skillet) on the sandwich for at least an hour in the fridge to press.

 Did you make this recipe?